Flutterwave/PHP-v3/README.md

     print_r($createCard);
 ```

-## BVN Verification Sample implementation
+### BVN Verification

-The following implementation shows how to verify a Bank Verification Number
+The following implementation shows how to verify a Bank Verification Number.

 ```php
 require("Flutterwave-Rave-PHP-SDK/library/Bvn.php");
 use Flutterwave\Bvn;